 In today’s world it seems we all like to be heard (myself included), and many of us like to make as much noise as possible both online and in the presence of others.
 Beautiful things don’t ask for attention and Kate knows this.
 Moderate your social media, know when to shut your mouth and most importantly - never use hate words.
 Compliments are queenly and anything but will stick like glue.
 Employers and beau’s (and their parents) can seek you out and everything you post on the internet before they’ve even met you.
 What are you saying about you?
 What judgements can be made about you without you knowing?
 Guard your privacy like a tiger.
 You only need to show the world what you wish them to see.
 Exclusivity is elegant.

-- Edit your social media feeds - delete all that is negative, hateful and silly.
+- Edit your social media feeds - delete all that is negative, hateful, and potentially offensive.

 - Guard your heart and your mouth - think before you speak and type.
 What you say demonstrates more about you than it does about the subject you are discussing.